okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/redirect-vs-embedded/index.md

 <EmbeddedBrowserWarning />

-The Customer-hosted embedded Sign-In Widget is considered the best balance of flexibility and effort to integrate, and is recommended if an integration requires a deeper level of customization than is available via an Okta-hosted sign-In Widget.
+The customer-hosted embedded Sign-In Widget is considered the best balance of flexibility and effort to integrate, and is recommended if an integration requires a deeper level of customization than is available through an Okta-hosted Sign-In Widget.
 The embedded Sign-In Widget works by embedding the open source [Okta Sign-In Widget](https://github.com/okta/okta-signin-widget) into the application's web page.
 The Sign-In Widget is built and updated by Okta, uses industry best practice security design, and is added to a page with a few lines of HTML/JavaScript.
-It can be loaded directly from the CDN, NPM, or built from source.
+You can load it directly from the CDN, NPM, or built from source.

 ![Customer-hosted widget](/img/CustomerHosted.png "Displays the integration for a customer-hosted Sign-In Widget")